GravityPDF/gravity-pdf-documentation/docs/v6/users/global-settings.md

 ![Gravity PDF Global Settings Page](https://resources.gravitypdf.com/uploads/2021/04/v6-PDF-Global-with-License.png)

 The PDF Global Settings area is where you control a variety of plugin-wide options, can manage templates and fonts, and search our knowledgebase.
-It integrates seemlessly into Gravity Forms own settings area and can be found by by navigating to `Forms -> Settings -> PDF` in your WordPress admin area.
+It integrates seemlessly into Gravity Forms own settings area and can be found by navigating to `Forms -> Settings -> PDF` in your WordPress admin area.

 The PDF settings are split into three separate tabs out of the box: